 A summer body is a body that looks fit and thin in summer outfits, such as swimsuits or sundresses.
 It’s a common term used in advertising and social media posts.

 How can I get a summer body in 3 months?

-The best way to get a summer body in a short time is to watch your diet and work out regularly.
+The best way to get a summer body quickly is to watch your diet and work out regularly.
 The best exercise routines are full-body workouts with varying weight levels.
 Before beginning any intense workout regimen, talk to your doctor.

 Should I worry about getting my body ready for summer?

 No. You don’t need to worry about getting your body ready for summer.
 You should enjoy your summer without worrying about how you look.
-Focus on moving your body in a way that makes you happy, such as with yoga or dancing.
+Focus on moving your body to make you happy, such as with yoga or dancing.
 Your body is ready for all seasons just as it is.

 Is it healthy to try to get a “summer body” quickly?

 It’s never healthy to transform your body quickly in a matter of weeks.
 True weight loss is a process that takes time and discipline.
 If you want to change how you look, talk to a doctor and nutritionist about your goals.
 Experts can help you find a healthy and reasonable plan.
 Above all, focus on healthy habits and small steps.

 Crash diets and calorie restrictions aren’t good for our bodies.
 Going on a crash diet can slow your metabolism.
 When your body doesn’t get enough calories, you may burn muscle instead of fat.